American Prairie (nature reserve): History

+Bison management, cooperative programs, and reactions

 In 2005, 16 bison from Wind Cave National Park in South Dakota were released.
 A series of plains bison deliveries totaling about 180 were also made from Elk Island National Park between 2011 and 2016.
 These herds have minimal cattle gene introgression.
 As of 2020, the 800 bison move freely throughout the Sun Prairie unit and portions of the Dry Fork and White Rock units of the reserve.
 While the majority of the grazing has been on their deeded holdings, the BLM in 2022 authorized converting permits on some leased lands which would allow American Prairie to grow the herd to 1,000 animals by 2025.
 In Montana, bison are legally classified as domestic livestock.
 The bison are managed under applicable state laws while minimizing livestock handling techniques.
 The bison are sourced from certified brucellosis-free herds and are vaccinated and disease-tested like other livestock in the state.
 The reserve installs proper fencing to keep bison contained within the specific sites, including a solar-powered electric wire strung across all exterior wildlife friendly fencing.

-Management, cooperative programs, and reactions
+Semi-annual bison handling operations are held to complying with state and federal regulations, monitor overall herd health and maintain appropriate stocking rates.
+Blood samples are taken for disease work, and hair samples for genetic testing and trace mineral sampling.
+Bison are give an ear tag and PIT tag if the animal doesn’t already have them.

 Native tribal nations

 The land has been the home of generations of Indigenous people, including the Aaniiih (Gros Ventre), the Niitsitapi / Pikuni (Blackfeet), the Nakoda / Nakona (Assiniboine), the Lakota / Dakota (Sioux), Apsáalooke (Crow), Ojibwe / Annishinabe / Ne-i-yah-wahk (Chippewa Cree), and Métis (Little Shell Chippewa).
 The organization prioritizes distributing bison to Native tribal nations with active and well-managed bison restoration programs.
 The organization's goal is to share with those who have a similar vision of moving bison conservation forward.
 These partnerships are with Native tribes who are working to restore a deeper cultural, spiritual and economic connection to bison.
-During semi-annual bison handling operations, AP distributes or exchanges bison to enhance the genetic health of conservation and tribal herds.
-The operation includes monitoring the overall herd health, testing for disease, complying with state and federal regulations and to maintaining appropriate stocking rates.
+AP regularly distributes or exchanges bison to enhance the genetic health of conservation and tribal herds.
 Thirty-five bison were donated in February 2021 to the Wolakota Buffalo Range in South Dakota along with an intent to contribute up to 170 bison to the herd.